influitive/apartment/README.md

 ### Switching Databases per request

 You can have Apartment route to the appropriate database per request by adding a warden task in application.rb.
-For instance, if you want to route to a particular database depending on user, and you have a database attribute on your user model, you could do the following:
+At Influitive for instance, we route dbs based on hostname.
+We do something like the following:

     Warden::Manager.on_request do |proxy|
       if session[:user_id]
         u = User.find(session[:user_id])
         Apartment::Database.switch(u.database)
       end
     end

 ### Excluding models

-If you have some models that should always access the 'root' database, you can specify this in a configuration file.
-Apartment will look for a config file called 'apartment.yml' in the /config directory of your Rails application.
-To exclude certain models, do the following:
+If you have some models that should always access the 'root' database, you can specify this by configuring Apartment using `Apartment.configure`.
+This will yield a config object for you.
+You can set the following
+options:

+    Apartment.configure do |config|
-    excluded_models: [User, Company]
+      config.excluded_models = [User, Company]
+      config.database_names = lambda{ Company.scoped.collect(&:database_name) }     # pass in a block to be invoked for dynamically loaded names, or array of string for static db names config.use_postgres_schemas = true      # whether or not to use postgresql schemas end

 ### Managing Migrations